spatialthoughts/qgis-tutorials/source/docs/basic_vector_styling.rst

 17. Back in the :guilabel:`Layer Properties` dialog, you can double-click on the :guilabel:`Label` column next to each value and enter the text that you want to display.
-Similarly, you may double-click on the :guilabel:`Range` column to edit the selected ranges.
+Similarly, you may double-click on the :guilabel:`Value` column to edit the selected ranges.
 Click :guilabel:`OK` once you are satisfied with the classes.